Birth Village Project

 Where We Are:

-• we are a registered non-profit in Oregon and are seeking to file our federal status.
-Thanks to MBA students from PSU we have completed our feasibility study and are currently working on fundraising efforts to open our doors.
+We are a registered non-profit in Oregon sponsored by the womens foundation.
+Thanks to MBA students from PSU we have completed our feasibility and are currently working of fundraising efforts to open our doors.